On average, New Jersey drivers spent a little over $2,000 per year in 2015 insuring their vehicles.

-Newark is the largest city in New Jersey, with a population hovering around 300,000 people as of 2018.
+Newark is the largest city in New Jersey, with a population hovering around 300,000 people.
 This is small when compared to other parts of the U.S., but it doesn’t mean auto accidents are rare.
 In fact, there are over 100 reported accidents each month in Newark alone; still, the fatality rate is low (and under the national average) as only around 8 in 100,000 residents die in an auto accident each year.

 Still, Newark itself is highly recognized as being the most expensive place to live in New Jersey and their car insurance rates definitely reflect this claim.
 Some residents pay upwards of $500 per month for their auto insurance, whether or not they go with the, “unlimited right to sue,” option.

 As a single mid-20’s individual, you can expect to pay just a bit over $3,000 for car insurance each year.
 Younger drivers will notice car insurance quotes can fluctuate by as much as $250 to $350 per month depending on where they go.
 As such, it becomes very important to shop around for the best auto insurance rates.

 If you want to stay cheap, try your luck with New Jersey Skylands Insurance, The Farmers Insurance Group, or The Norfolk & Dedham Group.